drogonframework/drogon-docs/ENG-02-Installation.md

 }
 ```

-Enter the shell by running `nix-shell` in the root of your project.
+Enter the shell by running `nix-shell`.
 This will install Drogon and enter you into an environment with all its dependancies.

-__if you haven't installed Nix:__
-To install Nix, you can follow the instructions on the [NixOS website](https://nixos.org/download.html).
+__if you haven't installed Nix:__ You can follow the instructions on the [NixOS website](https://nixos.org/download.html).

 # 03 [Quick Start](ENG-03-Quick-Start)